vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 The solution to store the content files I chose, includes the binaries as well.
 It simplifies the setup on a new computer.
 You just download your entire repository into the computer and you can build your project right away with just a one console command.

 #### Deploying to the GitHub pages for free
-You might not know, but there is a possiblity to host a static HTML page on the Github for free !!!
-And all this with a second level domain (like myblog.com).
+Maybe you don't know, but there is a possiblity to host a static HTML page on the Github for free !!!
+Of course on a second level domain (like myblog.com).

+The deployed content
-You just setup a Github repository where you place the static HTML files outuputed by the build.
+You just set up a Github repository where you place the static HTML files outuputed by the build.
 After short setup on the repostiory setting you'll can browse the page.

 [Getting Started with GitHub Pages](https://guides.github.com/features/pages/)